Below are common questions and answers to those questions! If you don't find the answers to your questions please email us!

 The puppies have also been dewormed at least one time.
 It is a normal precaution to ensure they receive an initial dose of dewormer, and a follow-up dose 2-4 weeks after.
 If you adopt a puppy that has been dewormed only once, it is necessary to de-worm at the time of the next vaccine following adoption.

-Most of our puppies are spay and neutered prior to adoption.
-Due to limited spots at the clinic, some puppies will still go home un-fixed.
+Due to veterinary exemption, some puppies will still go home un-fixed.
 This would require the adopting family to spay or neuter within 90 days of adoption.
 The 90 day time limit is set by the state of Colorado.
-Upon adoption of an unfixed puppy, a $50 deposit is collected and the family will research options within their price range (typically this procedure can be done for $75-$250).
+Upon adoption of an unfixed puppy, a $100 deposit is collected and the family will research options within their price range (typically this procedure can be done for $75-$250).
 Must request $100 deposit by the date puppy is 7 months old.
 Email documentation to: LPRspaynueter@gmail.com.
 Please include Puppy Number, date of adoption & adopter information.

 All of our puppies go home with microchips.
 Microchips are implanted on the back, between the shoulder blades and require registration before they can be used.
 If your dog is lost, a microchip can be scanned by a shelter or veterinarian and help to reunite the owners who registered the chip.
 Registration of your new puppy's chip is free for the life of the pup.

 A wellness exam is required within 8 days of your adoption date and will be free at one of 44 veterinarians within the Denver Metro area.

 Lifeline gets small breed young puppies although they are uncommon at most rescues and shelters.
 Why?
 Small breed puppies generally have small litters and are easier for the owner to sell or to find homes.
 Check our website for pictures of any small breed puppies we have available.

 We have 30 to 50 new arrivals each week.
 Our puppies are typically 8-16 weeks old.
 Our currently available puppies, and our guess for the breed, are listed on the puppies for adoption page.